bernoussama/xbyexample/src/pages/java/string-builder.md

 - Some methods such as `substring`, `indexOf`, `charAt` are identical to that of String class
 - Extra methods are available: `append`, `insert`, `delete`, `reverse`.
+- Sequence of chars must be continuous, it may not have gaps of no characters at all.
   It is useful when the fully constructed String is not required until the end of some processing

 </div>